SebastianZientek/wget_cache/README.md

 Prepared binary will be located under `src` directory.

 # How to use
-I do not recommend to install that modification as default version of wget.
+I do not recommend to install that modification as replacement of official wget.
 If you need use it as default, you can always add it to your PATH variable.

 For example add in your .bashrc
 ```